Domino's App feat. Hatsune Miku: Marketing

 On March 6, 2013, the day before its release, a commercial for the app was uploaded to YouTube by Domino's Pizza Japan.
 This features the then-president and CEO of Domino's Pizza Japan, Scott Oelkers, discussing and describing the app.
 The commercial features Japanese subtitles but Oelkers speaks in English, unlike his previous appearances in Domino's Pizza commercials in which he had spoken in the language of the target audiences.
 The commercial went viral and had over 230 thousand views shortly after its release.
 By the time it was removed from the Domino's Pizza Japan YouTube channel in around March 2018, it had been viewed over 1 million times.

 Brian Ashcraft of Kotaku wrote that Oelkers would "totally weird you out" and that the commercial was "rather strange."
-VentureBeat's Sean Ludwig called the commercial "amazingly bad", noting how Oelkers's attempt to generate excitement about the app "fell flat", but he also thought that if a viewer did not understand English then the commercial may not be "as terrible".
+VentureBeats Sean Ludwig called the commercial "amazingly bad", noting how Oelkers's attempt to generate excitement about the app "fell flat", but he also thought that if a viewer did not understand English then the commercial may not be "as terrible".
 The app won an award at the 12th Mobile Advertising Awards in 2013 for its marketing.